datopian/tech.datopian.com/ckan/install-extension.md

 ## Add new extension

-Lets install [Hellow World](https://github.com/rclark/ckanext-helloworld) on the portal.
+Lets install [Hello World](https://github.com/rclark/ckanext-helloworld) on the portal.
 For that we need to do 2 thing:

 1. Install extension when building docker image
 2. Add new extension to CKAN plugins

-### Install extension on docer build
+### Install extension on docker build

 For this we need to modify Dockerfile for ckan service.
 Let's edit it: